Laniella/git-for-professionals/Chapter1/README.md

 ## Tracking File History

 Version Control Software (VCS) helps users track the history of a file or group of files in an organized manner.
 The basic tenet is that previous versions can be retrieved at any time.
-There are many different ways to accomplish version control including: scheduled automatic backups, basic manual backups, and annotated manual backups, each with their own benefits and drawbacks.
+There are many different ways to accomplish version control including: scheduled automatic backups, basic manual backups, and annotated manual backups; each with their own benefits and drawbacks.
 Some examples you may recognize include the history functionality on Google Docs and Apple's Time Machine service.

 Many people use version control software to backup their files to the cloud or to an external hard drive.
 This is normally to preserve their files so that in the case of a computer issue, their files will still exist on a secondary storage device.
 Apple's Time Machine is an example of such a system, which creates backups of files at scheduled intervals.
 This automatic backup style allows users to forget about it until they need to retrieve a file.